andnp/smartsheetsapp/README.md

 This is a project meant to help develop ```NodeJs``` libraries for interacting with various public API's by building an automated workflow combining several services.

-To begin development of this project, run
+To begin development of this project, run:
 ```
 npm install
 ```